zackvf/code-snippets/README.md

-# code-snippets
+# Notes and Snippets

-Random snippets of JavaScript I wanted to save for potential future usage
+Notes and random snippets of JavaScript I wanted to save for potential future usage